 Coastal Management

-The City of Busselton has also been successful in securing $3,532,500 grant funding in July 2022 from the Department of Industry, Science, Energy and Resources (Federal) National Emergency Management Agencies (NEMA) – funding program Preparing Australian Communities Program (PACP).
+The City of Busselton was also successful in securing $3,532,500 grant funding in July 2022 from the Department of Industry, Science, Energy and Resources (Federal) – National Emergency Management Agencies (NEMA) – funding program Preparing Australian Communities Program (PACP).

-This project is co-funded by the City of Busselton from its Coastal and Climate Adaptation Reserve resulting in a total project budget of $7,065,000 to be implemented over four budget years.
+This funding was secured for the Geographe Bay Coastal Mitigation Works Project, which is co-funded by the City of Busselton from its Coastal and Climate Adaptation Reserve resulting in a total project budget of $7,065,000 to be implemented over four budget years.

-This project is currently in year two of four of its implementation.
+This project is currently in year three of four of its implementation.

 This infrastructure project is anticipated to improve the resilience of the community to flood and tropical cyclone in the social, economic, natural, and built environments by mitigating the risk of coastal flooding associated with tropical cyclone storm surges through emergency planning, impact modelling, dune resilience works and construction of coastal flood mitigation structures in Busselton.